enupal/docs/docs/socializer/tokens/retrieve-tokens.md

+---
+date: 2020-05-14
+description: Socializer stores the accessToken retrieved by the providers after the user is logged-in.
+---

 # Access Token

 Socializer stores the `accessToken` retrieved by the providers after the user is logged-in.
 The following functions are